-Hydraulics and pneumatics (chapter 11) are combined for some applications.
+Hydraulics and pneumatics are combined for some applications.
 This combination is referred to as hydropneumatics.
-An example of this combination is the lift used in garages and service stations.
+An example of this combination is equipment and machinery associated with underway replenishment (UNREP) systems and aircraft elevator systems.
 Air pressure is applied to the surface of hydraulic fluid in a reservoir.
 The air pressure forces the hydraulic fluid to raise the lift.